sobia-saleem/Hackathon_project/README.md

 ## Statistics New Zealand (StatsNZ)

 Statistics NZ have 27 repositories on Github (albeit several empty ones).
-There appears to be three general themes to their repositories:
+There are three general themes to their repositories:

 1. Publish code which links to available resources on their main website.
 E.g. They have utilised Github to publish code which was used to generate their software data portal (see [StatsNz](https://www.stats.govt.nz/experimental/covid-19-data-portal)).
 2. House code for functions they have developed to assist in their analysis or visualisation (usually in R).